Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-As like the case of the Castlevania franchise, Konami composed a long list of unforgettable tunes for this space shooter, some of these tracks nowadays regarded as classics of the retro gaming era.
-Hereby, allow me to share my ten favorite Gradius soundtracks.
+As with the case of the Castlevania franchise, Konami composed a long list of unforgettable tunes for this space shooter, some of these tracks, nowadays, regarded as classics of the retro gaming era.
+Without further ado, allow me to share my ten favorite Gradius soundtracks.
 This list includes tracks from the Salamander/Life Force spinoffs too.
 It is also in ascending order of "like-ness."

 Note: I'm decisively retro and opinionated when it comes to music.
 Most of these soundtracks are from the 80s and 90s, and are thus upbeat and spirited in feel.
 For some entries, I have also included YouTube links to remix versions as well.
-Do check out both versions for those entries.
-Some of these remixes are truly awesome.
+Do check out both versions for such entries.
+Some of the remixes are truly awesome.

 10. Universe - Gradius V

 A lot of players deeply enjoyed Gradius V, but I was lukewarm to the gameplay as I felt there was an absurd design flaw (Limited weapons, till you beat the game once?).
 As for the soundtrack, I was similarly inclined and of all the tracks, I only truly enjoyed the one for the opening stage.

 Emphatically titled Universe, this track has an expansive and futuristic feel, making it somewhat different from the usual upbeat Gradius soundtracks and arrangements.
 There's also a steady build-up, one that quite accurately mirrors the intensification of battle on screen.